-2017 Actual 2018 Estimate 2020 Plan 2023 Plan Total 1,889 1,759 1,892 2,036 1,972 1,960 1,967 1,983
+2017 Plan 2017 Actual 2022 Plan Amended Total 1,889 1,759 1,892 2,036 2,065 2,023 2,012 2,009 2,022

-The increase in FTEs for assisted housing and housing analysis and research activities is due to incremental resources required to deliver the federal components of the NHS.
+The increase in FTEs for assisted housing and housing analysis and research activities is due to incremental resources required to deliver the federal components of the NHS, as well as new investments announced in Federal Budget 2019.
 More specifically, these additional FTEs will be responsible for delivering the various programs, coordinating one or more service providers, leading marketing efforts, conducting policy analysis and research, providing legal services and program oversight.